 recognizes the importance of engaging students in scholarly activity at an early stage.
 To assist in this process, the JAOA

 is opening its peer review process to osteopathic medical students.
 Students who are interested should email firstname.lastname@example.org

-with their CV, the name of the mentor who has agreed to guide them in the peer review process, and any areas of interest.
+with their CV, the name and email address of the mentor who has agreed to guide them in the peer review process, and any areas of interest.

 If you are a member of the American Osteopathic Association and a primary care physician, did you know that you can choose to receive the JAOA online only?

 Online-only members and subscribers receive all the benefits of the JAOA, including notifications of newly posted content and online access to the past 12 months of content, without the clutter that comes with the monthly print issues.
 The JAOA’s website (JAOA.org) has a fully responsive design that caters to mobile and tablet viewing, so you won’t miss a beat when viewing articles and supplemental videos from any of your Web-enabled devices.

 To edit your JAOA preferences, contact Andrew Given at email@example.com.

 Why should you submit your research, reviews, and other manuscripts and commentary to the JAOA?
 Here are our top 7 reasons:

 - We are a monthly, indexed, peer-reviewed medical journal focused on an integrative, comprehensive approach to health care.